15bryanl/youtubePlaylistCreate/README.md

 # Instructions
 1. Add your spotify Web API token and ID into the secrets.py file
-2. Add your Youtube Data API v3 client credentials and API Token
+2. Add your Youtube Data API v3 client credentials and API Token to the client_secrets.json file
 3. Run using python create_spotify_playlist.py